Acebeam X80 Flashlight Review

 Short Review

-I like this light a lot but the UI doesn’t seem ideal.
-In fact, the UI isn’t bad, I just wish for 2 things: UV was harder to get to (or easier to avoid) and there was a police mode in the original UI.
+I like this light a lot, but the user interface doesn’t seem ideal.
+In fact, the user interface isn’t bad.
+I just wish for 2 things: UV was harder to get to (or easier to avoid), and there was a police mode in the original UI.
 But the performance and output of this light are great!

 Long Review